-As stated above it is therefore important that each school has an open environment where young people feel safe to share information about anything that is upsetting or worrying them.
-This can be strengthened through a strong and positive PHSE and Relationships and Sex Education curriculum that tackles such issues as prejudiced-based and discriminatory behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
+As stated above it is therefore important that in school there is an open environment where children feel safe to share information about anything that is upsetting or worrying them.
+This will be strengthened through a strong and positive Personal Development curriculum (inclusive of PSHE, Citizenship and Relationships and Sex Education) that tackles such issues as prejudiced-based and discriminatory behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
+The curriculum will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with special educational needs or disabilities.